Adetutu777/encode-hackathon/README.md

          from their device )

         - Users can upload videos/gif as cover instead of using images.
 This is achieved through *Livepeer.js*

+        - Notification modal to alert users when their post gets a like or dislike reaction.
+          This is achieved through *Push notification*

         - Saving post to draft